Home » Insights » A short guide for marketers on measuring the value of PR

 When ‘softer’ metrics can be useful

-Regardless of which measurement indicators are selected, PR measurement should be a conversation from the outset, not something that comes in weeks into your engagement with a PR agency.
-The most successful campaigns set tangible KPIs from the outset and track them throughout the campaign, to keep it on track and aligned with both business and PR objectives.
+Regardless of the metrics chosen, PR measurement should be part of the conversation from the outset.
+The most successful campaigns set tangible KPIs from the start and track them regularly, ensuring the campaign stays aligned with both the business and PR objectives.

 You can read more about our measurement and evaluation process here.